 Home » Sermons » Written Sermons »

-Paul’s quill cannot keep up with the places to which his heart is racing as he realizes anew the truth of Jesus.
+Paul is all but tripping over his own words, piling on one subordinating clause after the next.
+Even as his thoughts spiral higher and higher, so does his rhetoric.
+Paul’s quill just can’t keep up with all the places to which his heart is racing as he realizes anew the truth of Jesus.
 And what a truth it is!
-Keep in mind that Paul is talking about Jesus of Nazareth here.
-Keep in mind that Paul wrote this letter probably sometime between the years 55-63 AD, a scant thirty or less years after Jesus died.
+But keep in mind Paul is talking about Jesus of Nazareth here.
+Keep in mind that Paul wrote this letter probably sometime between the years 55-63 AD, a scant thirty or fewer years after Jesus died.
 Any non-Christian in Paul’s day who read Colossians would surely find these words absurd.
-This Jesus was someone who had died a quarter-century earlier!
-What’s more, even before he died he was just a carpenter’s son, a peasant, a nobody from the redneck backwaters of the empire.
-But now Paul says this Jesus is the creator of every blessed thing that exists, rules it all now, and is finally the one in whom and through whom all of reality hangs together!

 But it is literally true that the gospel has something to do with every creature, and that is Paul’s point.
-Paul is willing to exaggerate a bit if that’s what it takes to convey the message that Jesus has scooped up all things and every thing.
+Paul is willing to exaggerate a bit if that’s what it takes to convey the message that Jesus has scooped up all things and everything.
 Paul makes a similar move in Romans 8 when he says that even the non-human creation bears within it somehow the seed of gospel hope.
-So strong is this hope in the breast of chickadees and sunflowers that Paul imaginatively declares in Romans 8 that the whole creation is groaning for Jesus’ return, craning its neck like a child at a parade eager to see the next spectacle coming down the street.
-The whole creation is waiting on tippee-toes, Paul says, because the whole creation is exactly the scope of what Jesus made and is even now in the process of salvaging.
+So strong is this hope in the breast of chickadees and sunflowers that Paul imaginatively declares in Romans 8 that the whole creation is groaning for Jesus’ return.

 Dive Deeper